Grid Iron Terraced Housing

 Summary of Dominant Character

-Figure 1: Terraced housing (Gladys Street) in the ‘Clifton Park Terraces’ Character Area.
+Figure 1: Terraced housing on Gladys Street, in the ‘Clifton Park Terraces’ character area.

 © 2005 SYAS

-The housing patterns of this zone are characterised by regular grid patterns of conjoined two storey red-brick housing developed from the late 19th century to the 1930s.
+The housing patterns of this zone are characterised by regular grid patterns of streets with conjoined two storey red-brick housing, which developed from the late 19th century to the 1930s.
 There is generally much similarity of building styles within rows of terraces, each house exhibiting a repeated design, but within the zone there is a certain amount of variation.
 Rear access to rows of houses is a typical example of variation.
-This was necessary in the 19th and early 20th century for the emptying of toilets, and can be facilitated in a mixture of ways including; shared yards running of the main street; back alleys running the length of streets; and covered passageways running through the terrace to a rear yard or alley.
-Sheffield has a dominant tradition of passageway access through terraces, a pattern which has been explained as a continuation of an older practice of constructing domestic ‘courts’ of back-to-back houses (Muthesius 1982).
+Such access was necessary in the 19th and early 20th century for the emptying of toilets and could be facilitated in a number of ways, including: shared yards running off the main street; back alleys running the length of streets; and covered passageways running through the terrace to a rear yard or alley.
+Sheffield has a dominant tradition of passageway access through terraces, a pattern that has been explained as a continuation of an older practice of constructing domestic ‘courts’ of back-to-back houses (Muthesius 1982).
 This is in contrast to Doncaster, which has mainly alleyway access.
-The ‘Grid Iron Terraced Housing’ zones within Barnsley and Rotherham however exhibit a mixture of these traditions.
-In Rotherham access via passageways through the houses remains the dominant form of rear access although rear alleyway access is more common in larger houses built with integral toilet facilities.
+The ‘Grid Iron Terraced Housing’ zones within Barnsley and Rotherham, however, exhibit a mixture of these traditions.
+In Rotherham access via passageways through the houses is the dominant form of rear access, but rear alleyway access is more common where larger houses were built with integral toilet facilities.

-Until the late 19th century, house construction was the province of private individuals with land owners and industrialists responsible for most construction.
-From the 1840s there were increasing concerns over the standard of housing for the poorer parts of society (Havinden 1981, 417) and the beginnings of pressures for local authorities to intervene in matters of housing.
-In Rotherham, industrial growth and demographic shifts in population and living patterns had greatly increased the density of the historic core of the town by the mid 19th century; most of the historic burgages had been intensified over the previous century by the construction of courts of small insanitary cottages within their back-lands.
-This unregulated urban growth, in a town that could claim no real sewerage system, accompanied by large numbers of livestock within the town, was widely believed to have exacerbated the woeful mortality rates (one in 6 children died before their first birthday) revealed by the enquiry into the condition of the town undertaken pursuant to the 1850 Public Health Act (Munford 1995, 276).
+From the 1840s there were increasing concerns over the standard of housing for the poorer parts of society (Havinden 1981, 417) and the beginnings of pressure for local authorities to intervene in matters of housing.
+In Rotherham, industrial growth and demographic shifts in population and living patterns had greatly increased the density of the historic core of the town by the mid 19th century; most of the historic burgages had been intensified over the previous century by the construction of courts of small insanitary cottages within their back-lands by private landlords.
+This unregulated urban growth, in a town that could claim no real sewerage system, accompanied by large numbers of livestock within the town, was widely believed to have exacerbated the woeful mortality rates revealed by the enquiry into the condition of the town undertaken pursuant to the 1850 Public Health Act, with one in 6 children dying before their first birthday (Munford 1995, 276).

-The continuing interest in the living conditions of the working classes led to a further Public Health Act in 1875, notable in the giving of powers to ‘sanitary authorities’ to make bye-laws to control building standards and designs (Newman 2001, 99).
-These bye-laws tended to encourage particularly standardised housing developments designed around meeting minimum standards for road widths, building heights and drainage provisions.
+The continuing interest in the living conditions of the working classes led to a further Public Health Act in 1875 - notable in the giving of powers to ‘sanitary authorities’ to make by-laws to control building standards and designs (Newman 2001, 99).
+These by-laws tended to encourage standardised housing developments, designed to meet minimum requirements for road widths, building heights and drainage provisions – helping to produce the fairly uniform character of streets within this zone.

 Relationship to Adjacent Character Zones

-Within the district of Rotherham, 309 hectares of terraced housing have been recorded by this project, but only 1/3 of this area is within the ‘Grid Iron Terraced Housing’ zone.
+Within the district of Rotherham, 309 hectares of terraced housing have been recorded by the characterisation project, but only 1/3 of this area is included within the ‘Grid Iron Terraced Housing’ zone.
 Most of the remaining terraces are found within the ‘Industrial Settlements’ zone.
-These settlements developed from the tradition of colliery rows and there is often little clear structure to the layout of the settlements, with regular grids such as to be found closer to Rotherham town less apparent.
-Within the ‘Industrial Settlement’ zone the style of terraced housing units is likely to be more varied.
+These settlements developed from the tradition of colliery rows and there is often little clear structure to their layout, with regular grids less apparent than within this zone.
+Within the ‘Industrial Settlement’ zone the style of terraced housing is also more likely to be varied.

 As is typical across many parts of Britain industrialised in the later 19th century, the development of large areas of terraced housing in Rotherham is closely related to contemporary industries and the need to quickly and affordably house workers and their families.
 Each area of this zone is adjacent to sites of significant industrial employment in the late 19th and early 20th century, particularly the heavy metal trades to be found in the Don and Rother valleys at Eastwood, Masborough and Ickles.